oroinc/crm/README.md

 Data Audit Bundle
 =================
-Bundle provides entity change log using "Loggable" Doctrine extension.
+Bundle provides entity change log functionality using "Loggable" Doctrine extension.

 ## Installation ##
 Add the `oro/data-audit-bundle` package to your `require` section in the `composer.json` file.